axisgroup/design-process/6-Validate/README.md

 # Validate: Refine the prototype

-Reactions to competitive demos, our assumptions for the prototype, what we were looking for and the reactions to the prototype.
+The validate phase is used to collect feedback on the prototype and refine the design further.
 Going into each validation test you should have a plan of what you are validating and how you know if that is successful or not.
 This is best achieved through a [Assumption / Validation table](../Exercises/assumptions-validations.md)